-6.1 Monitoring In-Coming Eligible Waste Streams
+6.1 Monitoring Incoming Eligible Waste Streams

-In order to quantify the GHG reductions from a composting project, the project must accurately measure the quantity of in-coming waste delivered to the composting facility, by waste stream.
-All projects must monitor and record each shipment of waste delivered to the facility using onsite scales and/or commercial receipts.
-The compost facility must keep a daily log showing:
+In order to quantify the GHG reductions from a composting project, the project must accurately measure the quantity of incoming waste delivered to the composting operation, by waste stream.
+All projects must monitor and record each shipment of waste delivered to the operation using onsite scales and/or commercial receipts.
+The compost operation must keep a daily log showing:

-- Date and time of all deliveries of material to the facility - The weight of each delivered in-coming waste stream - The source of each delivered in-coming waste stream
+- Date and time of all deliveries of material to the operation - The weight of each delivered incoming waste stream - The source of each delivered incoming waste stream

-In addition, the project must retain all weigh scale receipts generated either on or off-site indicating the weight and source of all delivered material to the facility.
-This information is necessary to aggregate the weight of eligible food and soiled paper waste delivered to the site from each eligible waste stream according to the guidance provided in Section 5.1.1 and to verify eligibility of MSW food waste from grocery store sources.
+In addition, the project must retain all weigh scale receipts generated either on or offsite indicating the weight and source of all delivered material to the operation.
+This information is necessary to aggregate the weight of eligible food and soiled paper waste delivered to the site from each eligible waste stream according to the guidance provided in Section 5.1.1 and to verify eligibility of food waste from grocery store sources.

 A QA/QC procedure for the inspection and calibration of weigh scales must be included in the Monitoring Plan.
 All weigh scales that are not used for commercial activities must be inspected and calibrated in accordance with manufacturer's specifications.
-The project may document incoming waste weight using commercial receipts from on or off-site scales.
+The project may document incoming waste weight using commercial receipts from on or offsite scales.